Library Cards and Library Materials

 Where are the restrooms?

-Children's restrooms are located on the ground floor; you may ask for the keys at the Children's Services Desk.
+Children's restrooms are located on the ground floor; you may ask for the keys at the Parking Lot Security Desk.

 Are there water fountains int he library?

-There are public water fountains on each floor where you can drink and fill your water bottle.
+There are public water fountains on each floor where you can fill your water bottle.
 For safety reasons, we can not allow drinking straight from the fountains.

 Can I have food and drinks in the library?